 In 2011, I made my dream of living in a big city abroad a reality and moved to London, UK.
 Until 2015, I worked here as a translator, editor, project manager and journalist for several agencies, magazines and fashion companies.
 During this time, I was able to improve my English to almost mother tongue level.

-Since 2015: Self-employed Freelance Travel Writer, Translator and Proofreader
+Since 2015: Self-employed Travel Writer, Translator and Proofreader

 In early 2015, I moved back to Germany and settled in the north German city of Bremen.
-Here, I started to run my own self-employed business as a Freelance travel writer, translator and proofreader for English to German and German to English.
+Here, I started to run my own self-employed business as a Freelance Marketing Translator, Travel Writer and Proofreader for English to German and German to English.

-Through the writing and research work on my blogs, I was able to extend my knowledge regarding my translation and proofreading specialities.
-I now specialised in (tourism) marketing, film tourism and history / ancestry research.
+Through the writing and research work on my blogs, I was also able to extend my knowledge regarding my translation and proofreading specialities.

 Since 2018: Tour guide in Bremen, Germany and beyond

-Since I always had a passion for history and sharing the history of my city in an entertaining way with travellers, I decided to become a tour guide in Bremen in 2017.
-To prepare for this new role, I completed a course for multi-day tour guides for groups offered by the RDA (International Coach Tourism Federation).
+Since I always had a passion for history, I decided to become a tour guide in Bremen in 2017.
+To prepare for this new role, I completed a course certificate for multi-day tour guides for groups offered by the RDA (International Coach Tourism Federation).

 In the summer of 2019, I have also started to work as a Freelance Tour Guide for tours that last several days where I am accompanying a travel group in a bus.
 During these trips, I am responsible for managing the smooth organisation of museum visits, hotel accommodations and bus itineraries.